 The opportunities of electronic service-support are used and supplement personal one-toone counselling.
-During the online conference the panel was informed that the HEI offers the administrative staff opportunities for continuous professional development.
+The HEI offers the administrative staff opportunities for continuous professional development.

 Moreover, the panel welcomes that the administrative staff acts as a service provider for students and faculty.
 The interview during the online conference underlined that the administrative staff is highly motivated.